metral/pulumihome/Updating-PPCs.md

 ```

 Note that there is a spreadsheet with PPC account info at https://docs.google.com/spreadsheets/d/1ASpyMHUvC1rCN_6cRP6tq1D3378YzSC0PlHzvv_G42I, and the shared passwords doc is at https://docs.google.com/document/d/1qetreL_sCvRVHAQildw-z3AkXFvg1AKowsxKm2G2h4M.

-## Updating Service PPCs

-Updating PPCs associated with a service instance follows the same steps as listed above, however there is more automation around updating PPCs in-bulk.

-There are current (as of 1/18) two "types" of PPCs: those that are updated with the service instance, and those in a "customer-production" bucket.

-### Service-dependent PPCs

-Each service environment has a PPC we use for testing attached to the `Moolumi` organization.
-This is updated along with the Pulumi service for each environment.
-The production service environment also has a PPC attached to the `Pulumi` organization too, which is also updated along with the service.

-These PPCs will automatically be updated whenever a commit is made to the `master`, `staging`, or `production` branches.
-Specifically, the operations are:

-1. `Make deploy`
-1. `scripts/update-environment.sh`
-1. `scripts/update-ppcs.sh`

-### Customer-Production PPCs

-PPCs that our customers use however are _not_ updated automatically with the service, and instead require some additional manual steps.
-This is a historical artifact and will get better.

-1. Run `travis endpoint --pro --set-default` to prepare to submit Travis jobs.
-2. Run `scripts/ops/launch-update-customer-ppcs-job.sh $(travis token)` -- This will spawn a new Travis job that will perform the PPC update.
-It will in-turn call `make travis_api`  `scripts/ops/update-ppcs.sh production_customer`.
-3. The customer PPCs get updated in that Travis job.